Sarovarshaikh/admin-dashboard-API/README.md

 ==> Back-end

-1. Clone project
+1. Clone the Repository
+   Clone the backend source code from GitHub:

 - git clone https://github.com/Sarovarshaikh/admin-dashboard-API.git

-2. Install dependency or Run command
+2. Install Dependencies

+   - cd admin-dashboard-API
    - npm install

-3. Create Database connection simple on workbreanch
+3. Set Up the Database

-4. Run Project
+- Open MySQL Workbench (or your preferred database client).
+- Create a new database(you can name it admin_dashboard or as defined in your db.config.js file).

+4. Start the Server

 - npm start
+  The server should run on: http://localhost:3000

 5. Import admin dashboard postman collection